Updated April 18th, 2018

 StudioLive Series III mixers allow you to record and playback audio over AVB on any Mac that supports AVB.

 A single computer can be used both to control and to record from the StudioLive, or separate computers can be used for control and audio.

-Note: At the time of publication Apple only supports connecting one computer via AVB.
+NOTE: At the time of publication Apple only supports connecting one computer via AVB as a core-device.

 What You Will Need

 An AVB-compatible Mac running macOS 10.10 or later.
 Any Mac with a Thunderbolt connection should provide hardware support for AVB.

 If your computer does not have a built-in Ethernet port, you will also need a Thunderbolt-to-Ethernet adapter.
 USB-to-Ethernet adapters do not support AVB.

 NOTE: Because of how OSX makes the connections to AVB devices used as local Core Audio devices, recording over AVB is not supported when using Stagebox mode with your StudioLive Series III Console and a StudioLive Series III Rack mixer without using AVDECC.

 If you would like to remote control the mixer using UC Surface or QMix-UC, the control port on the back of the mixer must be connected either directly to a control device or to the same wireless network as the device running the control software.
 The easiest configuration is to connect a wireless router to the mixer’s control port and then connect your computer or other remote devices to the router using either wired or wireless connections.

 If you need AVB audio between more than just the mixer and the one computer, you can incorporate an AVB switch to create a full AVB network with AVDECC.